ryupold/rgb-pi/README.md

 ## hardware parts needed:
   * Raspberry Pi
-  * 3 x TIP120 power transistors for each LED strip (in case you wanna controll them seperatly)
+  * 3 x TIP120 power transistors for each LED strip (in case you wanna controll them separately)
   * RGB LED strip
   * Perfboard/Breadboard or Dupont cables
   * 12V power supply (_Watt amount needed depends on the used LED-stripe and its lenght_)